jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

 <br/>

-Java performas right on par with C++ in the first example, but falls behind when using Math.sin().
+Java performs right on par with C++ in the first example, but falls behind when using Math.sin().
 It appears that this is not due to the parallel streams, but due to Java using a more accurate sin implementation, rather than calling the x86 instruction directly.
 This difference may not exist on other hardware.
 I do not like it when a langauge tells me I can't touch the hardware if I want.
 A Math.NativeSin() would be nice.
 The streams library overall though has proven to be